 Creating Process & Milestone Templates from Settings

-You can create process templates on the "Process Milestone" tab of the settings screen.
-Here you create groups of milestones tied together in a template.
-These templates are triggered when changing a Contact or Project's Status, but they can be extended to other triggers as well.
+You can create process templates on the "Process & Milestone Templates" tab of the settings screen.
+Here you create groups of milestones tied together in a template, you can then apply these templates by hand, or using scripts when actions trigger them in the database.

 Many users won't need this section of Complete at first, but once you've been using it for a while you may want to have calendar events created for you instead of doing it by hand, and that is what this is for.
 The simplest use of this is to build a library of Project templates: one for each type of project you do.
 You can then apply the template to the project when you're ready to schedule it.
 Down the road, you may even tie some of these templates to project statuses so milestones are added to the project as the projects' status changes: see Status Processes for more info.

 Templates may be added by hand, or through a scripted process.
 For more on adding milestones to a record, see ProcessTemplates.
 The rest of this article will deal with making templates.

 To create a new template, click "New Template" in the left hand side of the Process & Milestone Templates" tab of the settings screen.
 Once you've created or selected a template you can add milestones to it in the right hand side of the screen.

 You'll likely tweak these templates a lot when first setting them up, and it is a good idea to apply them to a test project a few times as you're creating them so you can see how they look.
 One quick note.
 If you give the items all the same phase you can delete all the milestones on the project in one click by just deleting the phase.
 This can make applying the template over and over again to a test project go faster since you can delete the applied items very quickly.
 Once you have things looking the way you want, simply remove the phase name from the milestones on the template.

 Here are some tips for creating milestones...